 Explore Stanley Park: Stanley Park is my favourite location to explore… hire a bike for the day and explore the massive National Park.
 Some of my favourite spots in Stanley Park include Prospect Point, Beaver Lake and Second Beach.

-Lynn Canyon: Nestled on Vancouver’s North Shore.
-Check out the FREE suspension bridge, cliff jump in the canyon and hike to waterfalls.
+Lynn Canyon: Nestled on Vancouver’s North Shore and not to be missed.
+Lunn Canyon has a FREE suspension bridge, cliff jumping spots in the canyon and hikes to waterfalls.
 I highly recommend Lynn Canyon due to its amazing scenery, fun variety of activities and the fact that it is free.

-Capilano Suspension Bridge: Hangs high above the Capilano River on Vancouvers North Shore.
-The suspension bridge offers amazing views and is a tourists favourite, but I prefer Lynn Canyon as it is free and less crowded.
+Capilano Suspension Bridge: Hangs high above the Capilano River on Vancouver’s North Shore.
+The suspension bridge offers amazing views and is a backpackers favourite, but I prefer Lynn Canyon as it is free and less crowded.

 Vancouver lookout tower: Enjoy views of cosmopolitan Vancouver, historic Gas town and bustling Coal Harbour.